-N o. of Membe ers Committee Executive Director (ED) Non- executiv e Director (NED) Independe nt Director (ID) Committee Charter Functions Key Responsibilities Power Executive - NOT APPL ICABLE - Audit - NONE - 3 Independe nt Director (ID) Committee Functions Responsibilities n delegate and ensuring king good is intended in intended intended in intended Nomination 1 2 - NONE - The Board believ es that it can us sefully supplement its ab pility to make strategic decisions effectively and in a timely manner if it can delegate the task of reviewing the Company's nomination and compensation matters.
-The Nomination, Compensation and Remuneration Committee is intended to assist the Board and not to pre-empt any board responsibilities in making the final decisions on nomination and compensation matters.
-In performing its duties, the Committee will maintain effective working relationships with the Board and the Company's senior leadership.
+Record Control strategic decisions effectively and in a timely manner if it can delegate the task of reviewing the Company's nomination and compensation matters.
+The Nomination, Compensation and Remuneration Committee is intended to assist the Board and not to pre-empt any board responsibilities in making the final decisions on nomination and compensation matters. relationships with the Board and the Company's senior leadership.
 To perform his or her role effectively, each Committee member will obtain an understanding of the detailed responsibilities of Committee membership as well as the Company's business and operating environment.
-The Committee has four main broad responsibilities: a.
+The Committee has four main broad responsibilities: Remuneration a.
 Assisting the Board through developing and recommending for approval a set of governance guidelines applicable to the selection, contribution and conduct of Board members; and based on the approved guidelines to conduct periodic evaluations of the performance of Board members against the approved criteria. b.
-Assisting the Board through developing for approval criteria for the identification and selection of independent non-executive directors Remuneration\ and executive senior management directors; and making a specific recommendation to the Board, related to the director or directors to be put forward for approval at the next annual meeting of c.
+Assisting the Board through developing for approval criteria for the identification and selection of independent non-executive directors and executive senior management directors; and making a specific recommendation to the Board, related to the director or directors to be put forward for approval at the next annual meeting of shareholders. c.
 Assisting the Board through ensuring that appropriate senior leadership succession planning is in place throughout the Company and recommending the Board appropriate potential and actual successors to the CEO and other key senior leadership roles. d.
-Assisting the Board through considering and recommending goals and objectives relevant to Board Director and senior leadership compensation, and making recommendations for compensation structures and levels for Board Directors, the CEO's and other senior leaders.
+Assisting the Board through considering and recommending goals and objectives relevant to Board Directors, the CEO's and other senior leadership.
 In performing its duties, the Committee shall have the authority to retain at the expense of the Company such outside counsel, experts and other advisors as it determines appropriate to assist it in the full performance of its functions, subject to Board approval of such appointment.
-The Committee is required to manage the Company's nominations and compensation affairs, as outlined here, and in doing so to act honestly and in good faith with a view to the best interest of the stakeholders
+The Committee is required to manage the Company's nominations and compensation affairs, as outlined here, and in doing so to act honestly and in good faith with a view to the best interest of the stakeholders.